SpecFlowOSS/SpecFlow/docs/Rider/rider-installation.md

 ## Installation

-The SpecFlow Rider plugin can be found either at the [Jet Brains marketplace](https://plugins.jetbrains.com/plugin/15957-specflow-support) or directly from within the Rider IDE.
+The SpecFlow Rider plugin can be found either at the [JetBrains marketplace](https://plugins.jetbrains.com/plugin/15957-specflow-support) or directly from within the Rider IDE.

 To install it directly from the Rider IDE: